-The History Museum of Hood River County after its renovation.
+The History Museum of Hood River County in a 2013 file photo.

 After being closed for nearly a month, The History Museum of Hood River County will officially reopen next week.

 Hood River County Administrator David Meriwether said Wednesday morning the museum will open Tuesday, Sept.
 3, after the Labor Day holiday and will resume normal operations.

 The museum was closed by the county Aug.
 9 over concerns that museum funds may have been improperly handled.
 The locks were changed on the museum while auditors with Tigard accounting firm Pauly Rogers and Co examined the books for any potential issues.
 Meriwether reported the preliminary analysis provided by auditors on the museum finances showed that “some funds were not transacted as they should have been,” but he noted “everything has been accounted for… it’s not as if someone was trying to line their own pockets.”

 The doors to the museum will open at 11 a.m. on Tuesday, but with two key changes.
 “We’re not taking admission at the door and we’re not operating the gift shop until the final (audit) report is received,” Meriwether said.

 The museum typically charges a $5 admission fee to non-members and sells a variety of toys, books, and other items out of The History Shoppe — the name of the museum’s gift shop.
 The county is suspending the retail transactions at the museum until the final audit report is reviewed, which Meriwether expected would happen within the next couple weeks.